To help prevent the spread of Covid-19 Orange Robe Tours will be temporarily closing. We hope to open again in the near future.

 How We Give Back

-Our 1-hour tours are operated exclusively by former Novices and Monks, providing you with a unique opportunity to learn all about Buddhism in Laos from a first-hand source.
+Our 1-hour tours provide you with a unique opportunity to learn all about Buddhism in Laos from a first-hand source.
+We highly recommend that visitors do both tours to gain a full understanding and appreciation of the Buddhist culture in Laos.

 Our tours are limited to 7 people to ensure everyone has an intimate, fulfilling experience.